SouravAggarwal/WhatsAuth/README.md

 4. Import Android Project in Android Studio then Generate and Install Android App in Mobile Device.
 5. Angular Application shows the QR code which refreshes in every 5 seconds.
 6. Scan the QR code from mobile device.
-7. This will send SocketId, both Client info (Android and Angular App) s
+7. This will send SocketId, Timestamp and some meta Information for both Client (Android and Angular App).
+8. If everything is fine, it will give access to your personalised web portal.
+9. JWT (JSON web Token) expires and Socket Ids are removed from DB on Logout/ 3hrs.